 I’ve prepared a set of icons to make it possible for you to directly implement the code in your Raspberry PI Pico Weather Monitor.
 You can get the zip file including all the icons with the following download:

-Once downloaded, please extract from the zip and upload the pbm files in your Raspberry PI Pico storage, in the root folder.
+Once downloaded, please extract the files from the zip and upload the PBM files to your Raspberry PI Pico storage, in the root folder.

 Get MicroPython Libraries and Code